LayBraid/Gradio_Workshop/README.md

 Create a forward method that will receive the input of your model and use the model variables.

+## Step 4: Implement the training

+Create a method called `train` that will train your model.

+In the method `train` you will:
+- Create a loss function
+- Create a optimizer
+- Keep track of the loss and accuracy
+- Create a loop to train the model

 ## Writer

 | [<img src="https://github.com/LayBraid.png?size=85" width=85><br><sub>Clément Loeuillet</sub>](https://github.com/laybraid) |